lo6ic/cs-blog/posts/react-fundamentals:-components,-props,-and-your-first-app.md

 - You built your first **Todo List app** using components, props, and events.

-In the next part, we’ll cover **React State and useEffect**, exploring how to manage local state and handle side effects like fetching or persisting data.
+In the next part, we’ll cover [React State and useEffect](https://christopherschedler.com/posts/react-state-and-side-effects-with-hooks), exploring how to manage local state and handle side effects like fetching or persisting data.

 👉 If you found this helpful, follow the series, share with fellow Angular devs, and keep experimenting with your Todo app!